nycholas/nycholas/README.md

 Hi, I'm Nycholas—nice to meet you!
 This is my world, but it can be yours too because here, everything is **free**. 😉

 I’ve spent over 20 years working with technology.

-I’m passionate about a variety of languages and frameworks, including: Python (Django and Flask), Java/Kotlin (Spring boot), JavaScript/TypeScript (ReactJS), Erlang/Elixir, and Rust.
+I’m passionate about a variety of languages and frameworks, including Python (Django and Flask), Java/Kotlin (Spring boot), JavaScript/TypeScript (ReactJS), Erlang/Elixir, and Rust.

 > ---
 >